Sun: Triptychs for Solar Eclipses

 The hinged side panels could close over the central panel, protecting the sacred central image from damage and dust during travel.

-This eclipse belongs to Saros 126, a cycle of exactly 72 solar eclipses running from 1179 to 2459: the orbital family to which August 12, 2026 is the forty-eighth member.
-Three times three times four times two is seventy-two.
+The 2026 eclipse belongs to Saros 126, a cycle of exactly 72 solar eclipses running from 1179 to 2459.

 Each poem-line is sounded above a fixed A2 drone (110 Hz), each letter selecting a partial of the fundamental (alphabet position mod twelve), each partial weighted by the letter’s recurrence.
 Noun, then verb, then adverb.
-The drone is the Saros, unchanging beneath each variant.

 The solar eclipse triptych by Howard Russell Butler (1856-1934) is a famous trio of paintings that capture the 1918 (Baker, Oregon), 1923 (Lompoc, California), and 1925 (Middletown, Connecticut) total solar eclipses with high scientific accuracy.